oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/hostpipes/README.md

 #### Blocking Read

-The host pipe read interface reads a single element of type datatape from the host pipe.
+The host pipe read interface reads a single element of given datatape from the host pipe.
 Similar to write, the read interface on the host takes a SYCL device queue as a parameter.
 The device read interface consists of the class method read call with no arguments

 ```c++
 // read in device code